 It is a quasi-poetic play that uses an abundance of 'lists' to achieve this - true to our Elizabethan and Jacobean forebears and their example.
-Three actors playing three young Northern Territorians at the cusp of having their life cycles moving from the teenage metamorphic to the young adult evolution.
-The opportunities to choose a good future are spare in the play's world and are complicated by the tentative fragility of the young adults in this environment for it to be to be realised.
+We meet three actors playing three young Northern Territorians at the cusp of having their life cycles moving from the teenage metamorphic to the young adult evolution.
+The opportunities for the evolution are spare in the play's world and are complicated by the tentative fragility of the young adults in this environment for it to be able to be realised.

-Neither of these stories are unfamiliar in performance literature (Contemporary playa and screenplays) and none of these characters or their treatment in CUSP are a revelation for us - we have been here before.
-Their familiarity and the playwriting choices of typicality hamper an easy interest to the storytelling.
+Neither of these stories are unfamiliar in performance literature (Contemporary plays and screenplays) and none of these characters or their treatment in CUSP are a revelation for us - we have been here before.
+Their familiarity and the playwriting choices of typicality hamper our interest to the storytelling.

-It seems the Director, Fraser Cornfield, has not been able to draw from his actors the way to reveal the truth of their character's journey that Ms Butler has given them.
+It seems the Director, Fraser Cornfield, has not been able to draw from his actors the way to reveal the truth of Ms Butler's characters journey.

 The performers skills limit the audience's ability to engage fully in the play.